Chat with us, powered by LiveChat Lexan or Plexiglass? | Major Pros and Cons | Polymershapes

 Overall Strength

-Strength is an essential consideration when you’re trying to pick between Lexan or Plexiglass.
+Strength is an essential consideration when you’re trying to pick between acrylic Plexiglass (Perspex) vs. Lexan – and where you’ll find some important differences between Plexiglass and Lexan.
 Both of them can withstand higher impacts than glass.
 Lexan is the strongest and can withstand impacts to such a degree that it won’t crack.
 Instead, it displays resistance by bending.
-Plexiglass is still quite strong, but it may crack or chip, given enough time or impact.
-That’s because it’s a little less rigid than Lexan.
+Typically, Lexan offers a tensile strength of up to about 10,100 to 10,200 psi (pounds per square inch).

 Price

-In the battle of Lexan vs. Plexiglass, price is another issue.
-Plexiglass is generally the less expensive option, which may play a factor in your choice.
-So, will it be Lexan or Plexiglass?
+Are you still wondering about the similarities and differences between Plexiglass and Lexan?
 Think about your project and what you need from the material that you ultimately choose.
-If you still need assistance, then please feel free to get in touch with Polymershapes.
-Our experts can help you to figure out which material is your best option.
+If you need assistance with this vital decision, please feel free to contact Polymershapes.
+Our experts can work to understand your company’s material needs.
+We’ll help you figure out which material is your best option.